 Kazakh Language Requirement

-- One or more Kazakh language courses offered through the Department of German, Nordic, & Slavic during the academic year (min.
-GNS 331: First Semester Kazakh; 4 credits)
+• Kazakh language courses are offered during the academic year through the Department of German, Nordic, & Slavic+.
+The first course in the sequence, offered in the fall, is GNS 331: First Semester Kazakh, 4 credits.

 Example Study Plans